Parnassus plays: Shakespeare in the text of the Parnassus plays

 They purchase lands, and now Esquiers are namde.

-A tone of bitter mockery is established as Philomusus and Studiosus, out of desperation, audition for the professional stage, and are judged by Richard Burbage and Will Kemp, two important members of Shakespeare's company, the Lord Chamberlain's Men, who find humor in the deficiencies of scholars not only as actors but also as dramatists:
+A tone of bitter mockery is established as Philomusus and Studiosus, out of desperation, audition for the professional stage, and are judged by Richard Burbage and Will Kemp, two important members of Shakespeare's company, the Lord Chamberlain's Men.
+Burbage and Kemp find humor in the deficiencies of scholars not only as actors but also as dramatists:

 KEMPE: The slaves are somewhat proud, and besides it is a good sport in a part to see them never speak in their walk, but at the end of the stage, just as though in walking with a fellow we should never speak but at a stile, a gate, or a ditch, where a man can go no further….

 BURBAGE: A little teaching will mend these faults, and it may be besides they will be able to pen a part.

 KEMPE: Few of the University [men] plaies well, they smell too much of that writer Ovid, and that writer Metamorphosis, and talk too much of Proserpina and Jupiter.
 Why heres our fellow Shakespeare puts them all downe, I and Ben Jonson too.
 O that Ben Jonson is a pestilent fellow, he brought up Horace giving the poets a pill, but our fellow Shakespeare hath given him a purge that made him bewray his credit.

-This well-known passage is bitterly ironic: The author of the Parnassus plays is holding up to scorn — for an academic audience — the opinions of two illiterate fools, Burbage and Kempe, who think that Metamorphosis is a writer, and that their colleague, Shakespeare, puts the university playwrights to shame.
+This well-known passage is bitterly ironic: The author of the Parnassus plays is holding up to scorn – for an academic audience – the opinions of two illiterate fools, Burbage and Kempe, who think that Metamorphosis is a writer, and that their colleague, Shakespeare, puts the university playwrights to shame.

-The audition piece Philomusus is asked to perform is taken from Shakespeare's play, Richard III: "Now is the winter of our discontent, made glorious summer by this son of York."
+The audition piece Philomusus is asked to perform is taken from the opening monologue of Shakespeare's play, Richard III: "Now is the winter of our discontent made glorious summer by this son of York."
 In this part of the trilogy, Shakespeare is seen as a poet, and also as a dramatist and actor.

 In the second play, The Return from Parnasus, the character named Gullio, who is lovesick and a fool, is mocked for his worshipful devotion to "pure Shakspeare and shreds of poetry that he hath gathered at the theaters."
 When Gullio later cries out, "O sweet Mr. Shakspeare!
 I'll have his picture in my study at the court," it suggests that young scholars who appreciated Shakespeare's writing, also had a regard for his person.

 The author of the Parnassus plays has the character Judico comment on a number of poets, and he considers Shakespeare:

 Who loves not Adons love, or Lucrece rape?